-Dear Hugo, today is the day that you’ll (hopefully) have finished the Rotterdam marathon.
+Dear Hugo, today is the day that you’ll (hopefully) have finished the Eindhoven marathon.
 If so, then that’s AWESOME.
 If you managed to finish within 4 hours, BRAVO.
 But even if you didn’t finish it at all, just remember why you signed up in the first place: to challenge yourself, both physically and mentally.

 Just know that you really challenged yourself and did your best, so you should be great either way!Letter to my future self

 This one was extremely funny to re-read.
 It was my first ever marathon, and I had made the rookie mistake to have extremely high expectations.
-I finished in 4 hours and 22 minutes, but I still finished nonetheless!
+I finished in 4 hours and 22 minutes, but I finished nonetheless!
 This letter to my future self helped me appreciate what I accomplished and made me proud of myself.

 How can you use this in your own journal?

 - Write yourself a letter about something funny you want to remember, ask yourself about things that are currently bothering you, or remind your future self about why you are currently doing some things that another person might not understand.

 - Explain to your future self why you are writing this in the first place.

 - Don’t forget to date your letter, journal entry, or email, and create a reminder in your calendar for when you need to open this message or journal again.

 So if you don’t know what to write in your journal, why not try this simple idea?